rousan/vector.svg/README.md

     })
     .on("click", function() {
     	setTimeout(function() {
     	    this.emit("my-event", {data: "my own data"});
         }.bind(this), 1000);
     });
 ```

 #### Event Attributes

-You also can attach attribute events to an element for basic event types like `click`,
+You also can attach event attributes to an element for basic event types like `click`,
 `dblclick`, `mouseover` etc.

 ##### `Element.prototype.onclick()`